reaskearth/parametrics/wind_at_location/README.md

      ```bash
      git clone https://github.com/reaskearth/parametrics.git
      ```
-     This creates a new folder (e.g. `parametrics`) containing the repository.
+     This creates a new folder `parametrics` containing the repository.

    - **Download:**
      Alternatively, click the **"Download ZIP"** button on the GitHub repository page, unzip the folder, and move it to your desired location.